ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ## Legging

-Just a term that refers to when you hold down on your character to pull a leg out in any direction.
+Simply a term that refers to when you hold down on your character to pull a leg out in any direction.
 This can be quite useful for accurate positioning!

 ---

 ## Props

 A prop is any item that you can wear on your back, like an instrument or table.
-Props that players can sit at are known as Tables.
+Props that players can sit and chat at are known as tables.
+Props that can be placed down in the world, like the shelf or fox are known as placeable props.
 You can see a list of props and their categorizations [here](https://sky-children-of-the-light.fandom.com/wiki/Props#Availability_Legend).
 In most cases, it won't matter if you use a spell or an owned prop to do a trick.
 However, keep in mind that you may place down both a spell prop and an owned prop at the same time.

 ---